-Trump’s Transgender Ban - Distraction, Deflection and Feint.
+Trump’s Transgender Ban: Distraction, Deflection And Feint

-It is indeed ironic that sixty-nine years ago today, July 26, 1948, President Harry Truman issued Executive Order No 9981, desegregating the U.S. Military.
-Early this morning, during the week the Whitehouse designated, “Week for American Heroes”, President Trump appears to have reversed the policy on military Transgender service.
+It is indeed ironic that 69 years ago today, July 26, 1948, President Harry Truman issued Executive Order No 9981, desegregating the U.S. Military.
+Early this morning, during the week the Whitehouse designated, “Week for American Heroes,” President Trump appears to have reversed the policy on military Transgender service.
 This was done by his favorite way to communicate national policy, a series of tweets:

 “After consultation with my Generals and military experts, please be advised that the United States Government will not accept or allow......Transgender individuals to serve in any capacity in the U.S. Military.
 Our military must be focused on decisive and overwhelming.....victory and cannot be burdened with the tremendous medical costs and disruption that transgender in the military would entail.
 Thank you,”